Bulgaria: Risk Assessment

 - Low public debt

-- Governmental instability, fragmented political landscape and proximity to the business world
+- Government instability, fragmented political landscape and close ties to the business community

 - Corruption and organized crime

-- Mediocre effectiveness of public services and justice (influence of the business world)
+- Mediocre effectiveness of public services and legal system (influence of business circles)

-- Lack of skilled labor and high long-term unemployment (61% of the total)
+- Lack of skilled workforce and high long-term unemployment (61% of the total)

-- Low proportion of rural dwellers, Roma and older people in the active population
+- Low rate of participation in the labor market by rural workers, Roma community and older people

-- A relatively poor (GDP per capita = 45% EU average) and declining population
+- Relatively poop (per capita GDP = 45% of EU average) and declining population